peacefulfoundation/.github/profile/README.md

 Curing addiction.

+[peacefulfoundation.org/](https://peacefulfoundation.org/)  is a community of people making the world a better place.

 [easypeasymethod.org](https://easypeasymethod.org/) is an open source book about quitting pornography.

 [quiteasily.org](https://quiteasily.org/) collates addiction resources to help freeing people and sharing them.